 Ultrasound (US) for inflammatory bowel diseases (IBD) requires high-frequency (5-17 MHz) linear array probes.
 High-frequency linear-array probes provide increased spatial resolution of the intestinal wall, which is essential for the assessment of wall diameter and wall layer discrimination.
 In modern high-frequency probes the creation of special modulated US pulses in transmission results in greater penetration of high frequency US.
 Compounding technology allows image reconstruction using signal responses from different frequencies or from viewing indifferent directions that results in an increase in contrast resolution and border definition of bowel wall architecture.
 Color or power Doppler imaging and contrast-enhanced US (CEUS) provide detailed information on mural and extraintestinal vascularity, which reflect inflammatory disease activity.

 Conventional transabdominal US with a conventional 3.5-5 MHz convex probe is recommended prior to high-frequency US of the intestinal tract so as not to overlook underlying extraintestinal causes of abdominal discomfort.
 Special attention should be paid to the lower abdomen (urogenital tract) and the individual patient’s pain location.
 High-frequency US of the intestinal tract requires extra time and patience of the examiner.
 With the exception of emergency situations the standard US examination should be performed preprandial in the morning or at least after 4 h fasting to diminish peristaltic movements and the amount of intraluminal air.
 Gradual compression of the bowel with the US probe helps to reduce intraluminal air.
 The application of intraluminal fluid as used in bowel preparation for colonoscopy or the use of enteral contrast medium[1-4] has been shown to improve the delineation of the wall architecture and the detection of jejunal and colonic lesions in patients with IBD, but these more sophisticated techniques have not been transferred into routine clinical practice.
 For US diagnosis of IBD, an understanding of the anatomical location of Crohn’s disease (CD) and ulcerative colitis (UC), and of the more difficult or non accessible parts of the small and large bowel is essential for a systemic US approach to the patient.
 Transabdominal high-frequency US does not provide a continuous and complete examination of the small and large bowel.
 The ileocecal region and the sigmoid colon can be identified in all patients.
 The left and right colon can be adequately evaluated in most of patients.
 The colonic flexures (especially the left flexure) are more difficult to visualize due to their cranial position and ligamentous fixation to the diaphragm.
 The colon transversum can be identified in most patients, but complete examination is not easy to achieve because of its variable anatomy.
 The rectum and anal region cannot be visualized accurately by the transabdominal route due to their pelvic location.
 Transperineal US is useful in the evaluation of the perianal region and the distal rectum.
 A proposal for a systematic approach in IBD patients could be to start in the left lower abdomen with transverse scans using the left iliac artery and vein as landmarks to visualize the sigmoid colon.
 The sigmoid colon can be easily identified by its prominent hypoechoic muscle layer (muscularis propria).
 Examination of the left colon can then be adequately performed by continuous scanning from the rectosigmoid transition along the colon descendens upwards to the left costal arch.
 Gradual compression is recommended to follow the left-sided colon along.
 The next step of a systematic examination could be visualization of the ileocecal region with transverse scans in the right lower abdomen using the right iliac artery and vein as landmarks and gradual compression.
 A variable location of ileocecal region in the right middle abdomen (also a frequent location of the neoterminal ileum after surgical resection) can be identified after manual palpation of the right spina iliaca anterior superior as a landmark.
 Moving the US probe in transverse sections from the right spina iliaca anterior superior upwards to the right costal arch with graded compression helps to find the lumen of the colon ascendens with its characteristic broad lumen (hyperechoic air filled lumen or hypoechoic fluid filled lumen).
 The cecum can easily be found by turning the probe towards a longitudinal position to follow the colon ascendens downwards until the broad luminal echo disappears.
 The distal part of the ileum can also be identified by transverse scanning from the cecum towards the middle and lower parts of the abdomen, again using the right iliac artery and vein and the urinary bladder as landmarks.
 Whereas the distal part of the small intestine (terminal ileum) can be evaluated in all patients, a complete and continuous evaluation of the proximal parts of the ileum and jejunum is not possible due to multiple overlying bowel loops.
 However, for a systematic approach to the proximal small intestine, four scanning positions in the upper and lower, right and left abdominal quadrants are recommended as final steps of a systematic approach to search for thickened intestinal wall segments.

-With the use of high US frequencies in the range from 7.5 MHz to 17 MHz, the wall of the intestine usually exhibits five different layers (Table ).
+With the use of high US frequencies in the range from 7.5 MHz to 17 MHz, the wall of the intestine usually exhibits five different layers (Table 1).
 The small and large bowel can usually be distinguished in various stages of filling during movement by scanning the haustra of the colon and/or the circular folds of Kerckring in the small intestine.
 Measurement of the wall thickness is crucial for the diagnosis of IBD.
 Discrepancies in the measurements are mainly due to the presence or absence of graded compression during the examination by the operator in addition to various technical causes (US frequency, equipment).
 With modern high-frequency linear array probes the normal intestinal wall thickness is generally ≤ 3 mm (using mild compression) ranging from small diameters in the jejunum, ileum and proximal colon to larger diameters in the sigmoid colon (due to the hypertensive function of the sigmoid zone).
 Physiological contraction of the intestine leading to a thickened wall segment may cause misinterpretation, therefore bowel motions have to be taken into account before measurements are performed.
 In addition to wall thickening, echomorphology (integrity of wall architecture) and surrounding structures have also to be considered in the interpretation of the intestinal wall diameter.